erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 ![\beta](https://latex.codecogs.com/svg.latex?%5Cbeta "\beta")
 coefficient for M!

-B1 is also negatively associated with D, despite ground truth that M is positively dependent on B1 (so we expect B1 and M to have non-zero
+B1 is also negatively associated with D, despite our generative model specifying that M is positively dependent on B1 (so we expect B1 and M to have non-zero
 ![\beta](https://latex.codecogs.com/svg.latex?%5Cbeta "\beta")
 coefficients with the same sign if M had a causal effect on D).

-If we examined model performance metrics like AIC and BIC, we would wrongly conclude that the second model is superior and use it for scientific inference.
-It is likely that the second model is a more predictive model.
-However, the second model is more misleading if we wanted to infer causal relationships between the predictor (B1, B2 and
-M) and response (D) variables.
+If we examined model performance metrics like AIC and BIC, we might wrongly conclude that the second model is superior and use it for scientific inference.
+It is likely that the second model is more predictive.
+However, the second model is more misleading if we wanted to infer causal relationships between the predictor (B1, B2 and M) and response (D) variables.

 This example illustrates the dangers of causal salads, where we throw many variables into a model and hope to identify some statistically significant ones.
-The best way to counter this practice is to also think about the causal relationships **among predictor variables** and not just directly between predictor and response variables.
+The best way to counter this practice is to additionally consider the causal relationships **among predictor variables** and not just the causal relationship between predictor and response variables.

-Our first scenario is the result of **bias amplification**:
+Our first scenario is specifically the result of **bias amplification**:

 -   Both the predictor and response variables are confounded by another variable (U).
 -   Another predictor variable (B1) is included in the model and is a strong predictor of M as `M <- rnorm(N, 2*B1 + U)`.
--   The addition of B1 tends to amplify the unknown effects of U and make inference much worse.
+-   The addition of B1 tends to amplify the unmeasured effects of U and make inference much worse.
 -   In best practice, we should add other predictor variables hypothesised to be strong predictors of **D but not of M**.
-In research however, it is usually very difficult to identify such variables confidently, especially when there is limited or mixed information about existing causal relationships.
+In research however, it is usually very difficult to identify such variables confidently, especially when there is limited information about existing causal relationships.

 ``` r
 # Build linear regression model D = b0 + b1*M + b2*B2 --------------------------